gabrielpesquivel/ShopifyOrdersPipeline/README.md

 - Check that product names follow the expected format
 - Verify the item isn't being filtered (like "Priming Wipe")
 - Review console output for skipped items

-## Future Enhancements

-Potential improvements for future versions:
-- Color support (currently prints in black)
-- Custom color parsing from product names
-- Web interface for easier operation
-- Size detection based on product variants
-- Rotation optimization for better packing
-- Support for different page sizes

-## License

-This tool is designed for BootInk operations.
-Modify and customize as needed for your business.

-## Support

-For issues or questions about this tool, refer to the inline code comments or contact your development team.

----

-**Built for efficiency.
-Designed for scale.
-Made for Shopify store owners who value their time.**